FreeTrav/psPILOT/psPILOT.md

 `M:«match-value-list»`

+`«match-value-list»` is a list of string values, separated by `,`, `!`, or `|`.

 Match the accept buffer against string variables or string literals.
 Multiple values may be given separated by `,`, `!`, or `|`.

 The match flag is set to 'yes' or 'no', depending on whether a match is made.
-Any statement that has a Y following the command letter is processed only if the match flag is set.
-Statements with N are processed only if the flag is not set.
+Any statement that has a Y following the command letter is processed only if the match flag is set to 'yes'.
+Statements with N are processed only if the flag is set to 'no'.

 The first match string (if any) that is a substring of the accept buffer is assigned to the special (system) variable `%MATCH`.
 The buffer characters left of the first match are assigned to `%LEFT`, and the characters on the right are assigned to `%RIGHT`.